bitbox-online/DockerAndroidSDK/README.md

 # DockerAndroidSDK
 Ubuntu Docker container with Android SDK.
-For usage with CI systems, it also includes Fastlane and Firebase CLI
+For usage with CI/CD systems, it also includes Fastlane and Firebase CLI

 The Android SDK is placed in /android-sdk